bil-ali/roadmap_journey/sprints/00_pre-linux-os-basics/ostep-prereqs.md

 > <!-- --- -->
 > \*\*NOTE**<br>
-> **Frame Allocation Tables**: the kernel's physical memory management system, separate from page tables.
+> **Frame Allocation Tables/System**: the kernel's physical memory management system, separate from page tables.
 >
 > Tracks which frames are free/allocated, and which process owns each frame.
 >